This is a three-credit graduate level course. It can be

 This course is an introduction

-to modern cryptography.
+to the foundations of modern cryptography.
 In general, cryptography aims to construct

 efficient schemes achieving some desired functionality, even in an adversarial